alifar76/NegBinSig-Test/README.md

 12) **ttest_qval**: q-value of the t-test

+13) **KW_pval**: Kruskal-Wallis pvalue

+14) **KW_qval**: Kruskal-Wallis qvalue

-13) **Shapiro_Wilk_Normality_pvalue**: Indicates whether the data is normally distributed or not, informing us about the validity of using the t-test.
+15) **Shapiro_Wilk_Normality_pvalue**: Indicates whether the data is normally distributed or not, informing us about the validity of using the t-test.
 A significant p-value in this column indicates that data are not normally distributed and t-test may not be that appropriate.

-14) **taxonomy**: Indicates the taxonomy/lineage of the specific OTU.
+16) **taxonomy**: Indicates the taxonomy/lineage of the specific OTU.